php error handling for cool kids

 - Clean, well-structured & tested code-base

-If you use Laravel 4, you already have Whoops.
-There are also community-provided instructions on how to integrate Whoops into Silex, Silex 2, Phalcon, Laravel 3, Laravel 5, CakePHP 2, CakePHP 3, Zend Framework 2, Yii 1, FuelPHP, Slim, Pimple, or any framework consuming StackPHP middlewares.
+If you use Laravel 4 or Laravel 5.5+, you already have Whoops.
+There are also community-provided instructions on how to integrate Whoops into Silex 1, Silex 2, Phalcon, Laravel 3, Laravel 5, CakePHP 2, CakePHP 3, Zend 2, Zend 3, Yii 1, FuelPHP, Slim, Pimple, or any framework consuming StackPHP middlewares or PSR-7 middlewares.

 If you are not using any of these frameworks, here's a very simple way to install: